nodepy/nodepy/README.md

     pip install node.py

-__Todo__

-- Alternative script names for `node.py` and `ppym` depending on the Python version it is installed into
-- Support many of Node.js's original command-line arguments
-- Testcases for Python 2 and 3

 ## Building the Documentation

 The documentation can be found in the `docs/` directory.
 It is based on MkDocs